Duet3D/wiki-content/User_manual/Machine_configuration/SBC_setup.md

 - Poor wiring between the boards (intermittent connections)
 - Inproper grounding
 - Cable too long
-- Cable picking up noise from adjacent electronic components
+- Cable picking up noise from adjacent electronic components (stepper motor or big heater wires)

+If this issue occurs, make sure the ribbon cable has enough space to adjacent stepper motor or large heater wires that could induce interference.
+If the problem persists, shielding the cable using metal foil may help.
+Using a multimeter you can also check if all the wires of the ribbon cables have a good connection.

 ### Disable WiFi Power Saving on the Raspberry Pi